EU implements stricter cybersecurity standards for automotive industry amid rising threats

 • Regular security updates for in-vehicle software and connected services

-• Incident response procedures with 24-hour reporting timelines
+• Incident response and reporting procedures

 • Supply chain security assessments covering third-party components